Fredrik81/Reboot-Dialog/README.md

 ---
 You can change picture, text fields and button text to make it look the way you want it or branded to your company.
 All the text can be changed from the file "Reboot Dialog.exe.config".
-To change picture you need to place a file in the same directory called "Picture.png" with size 292x164.
+To change picture, you need to place a file in the same directory called "Picture.png" with size 292x164.
 <br/>
 ![My image](Screenshot.PNG)
 <br/>